-- basic research in new technologies and concepts. - focused technology development addressing specific technologies for one or more potential identified applications. - technology development and demonstration for each specific application before the beginning of full system deployment. - system development (through first unit fabrication). - system 'launch' and operations.
+- Basic research in new technologies and concepts. - Focused technology development addressing specific technologies for one or more potential identified applications. - Technology development and demonstration for each specific application before the beginning of full system deployment. - System development (through first unit fabrication). - System 'launch' and operations.

-TRLs are a means to assess the level of maturity of a particular technology and provide a consistent standard of comparison between technologies.
-In short, TRL is a technology milestone.
+The TRL system is a means to assess the level of maturity of a particular technology and provide a consistent standard of comparison between technologies.
+In short, a TRL is a technology milestone.

 Figure 3.
-Technology Readiness Levels
+Technology Readiness Level Scale